ocastastudios/docker-nginx-hhvm-for-wp-template/README.md

 ### Start the app

-The following commands presume you are running from a docker quickstart window, or a configured terminal window, and that you are in the project root
+The following commands presume you are running from a Docker Quickstart window, or a configured terminal window, and that you are in the project root

 1. Start the docker containers for the site:

     `docker-compose up`

-2. Install the dependencies - you'll need to do this each time `composer/composer.json` changes.
-Do this in a new terminal tab/window.
+2. Install the dependencies - you'll need to do this each time `composer/composer.json.local` changes.
+Do this in a new (configured or Quickstart) terminal tab/window.

     `docker exec -it yourprojectfoldername_wp_1 bash -c 'cd /var/composer; composer update'`